ibireme/yyjson/doc/API.md

 yyjson_val *yyjson_arr_get(const yyjson_val *arr, size_t idx);

 // Returns the first element of this array (constant time).
-// Returns NULL if array is empty or intput is not an array. yyjson_val *yyjson_arr_get_first(const yyjson_val *arr);
+// Returns NULL if array is empty or input is not an array. yyjson_val *yyjson_arr_get_first(const yyjson_val *arr);

 // Returns the last element of this array (linear search time).
-// Returns NULL if array is empty or intput is not an array. yyjson_val *yyjson_arr_get_last(const yyjson_val *arr);
+// Returns NULL if array is empty or input is not an array. yyjson_val *yyjson_arr_get_last(const yyjson_val *arr);
 ```